 CurrencyFair has put in place several security measures to safeguard its clients’ funds, information and privacy.
 Among the measures in place include:

-The provider boasts a high rating on Trustpilot with a total of 3,724 reviews and a TrustScore of 4.8.
+The provider boasts a high rating on Trustpilot with almost 5,000 customer reviews and a TrustScore of 4.6.
 Below is a summary of the positive and the negative customer perceptions about CurrencyFair.

 Getting started on CurrencyFair is very simple.
 In just a few easy steps, you are on your way to saving lots of money in transfer fees and exchange rate markups.